+Setting: DfE No: • , • 1 ı

+Bai nd Allocation

-Setting: DfE No: Any Setting 1234 Headteacher/Princip al Sign Off: 1 1, 1 Ba d Allocation Setting to amend details if incorrect (overtype cells) and add details of new children/young people omplete Setting to complete if appropriate Capita ID Surname Forename DoB NCY LA Responsible LA Responsible for Band Moderated Final Comments (if a leaver, please add for Adminstering Funding Top-Up Recommended leave date here, if a new child/young EHCP 1 by Setting person, please add the start date ~ ~ ▼ ~ ₩ ~ ľ ▼ ~ ~ here) 123456 Jones Jamie 22/02/2016 1 Essex Essex 123457 Smith Chloe 09/06/2013 4 Essex Essex i i -
+Setting to ame nd details if incorrect (ov ertype cells s) and add d letails of new childr en/young people Setting to complete LA to c omplete Setting to complete if appropriate

+Capita ID Surname Forename DoB NCY LA Responsible LA Responsible for Band Moderated Final Comments (if a leaver, please add

+for Adminstering Funding Top-Up Recommended ı leave date here, if a new child/young

+EHCP 1 by Setting person, please add the start date

+- • • ~ ~ ~ r - here)

+123456 Jones Jamie 22/02/2016 1 Essex Essex

+123457 Smith Chloe 09/06/2013 4 Essex Essex

-- 1. Check the list of children / young people with EHCPs and existing top-ups.
+- Check the list of children / young people with EHCPs and existing top-ups.
 You will be a sent a list of children / young people with EHCPs and/or in receipt of top-up funding by the LA (except IPRAs).
 Please check this list correct errors for existing records / rows or add young people if appropriate.
 (Please do not delete any records or rearrange the rows.)
 Start preparing your lists to cross-refer. - 2.
 Get your evidence ready.
 No need to prepare additional evidence, but you will want to draw together existing evidence e.g., most recent annual review, One Plan, professional reports, progress reports. - 3.
 Make your decisions about the allocation of bands.
 The banding exercise involves finding a "best fit" between the written evidence of a young person's need and the banding descriptors.
 (NB This is a practitioner, not an admin, task it requires experience of interpreting professional reports and assessments.)
 We recommend internal moderation to ensure consistency (as well as for CPD). - 4.
 Record your decision.
 This is the "Setting Decision" (and should be signed off by the headteacher / principal / manager).
-It is not the final decision that will follow the moderation exercise. - Prepare for external moderation.
+It is not the final decision that will follow the moderation exercise. - .
+Prepare for external moderation.
 A sample of submitted bands will be moderated.